SachinKalsi/blog/category/ml/_posts/2018-08-22-stack-overflow-tag-prediction.md

     1. Maximum number of tags per question: 5
     2. Minimum number of tags per question: 1
     3. Avg. number of tags per question: 2.887779
-    4. Questions with 3 tags appears more in number
+    4. Questions with 3 tags appeared more in number
     ![Number of tags in the question]({{site.baseurl}}data/images/stackoverflow/question_with_tag_frequency.png)
     5. Word cloud of tags
     ![Word cloud of tags]({{site.baseurl}}data/images/stackoverflow/word_cloud.png)